Relintai/pandemonium_engine_docs/getting_started/step_by_step/scripting_first_script.md

 from the class `Node2D`, which `Sprite` extends.
 It controls the rotation of our node and works with radians.

+Tip:
-.. tip:: In the code editor, you can ctrl-click on any built-in property or
+ In the code editor, you can ctrl-click on any built-in property or
          function like `position`, `rotation`, or `process` to open the corresponding documentation in a new tab.